tvolkov/FinancialInstuments/readme.txt

 On the other hand, I tried to cache the db data using Guava Cache, but it's is not 100% correct.
 This cache updates on timer, hence this approach can and will leave some db updates unattended.
-I also investigated how the cache can be updated by db trigger, but this approach is tied to the exact database technology (like h2, it has the Java API for triggers, unlike many other db's), so I decided to put it aside.
+I also investigated how the cache can be updated by db trigger, but this approach is tied to the exact database technology (like h2, it has the Java API, unlike many other db's), so I decided to put it aside.
 I believe there're several ways to solve this problem (like using JMS for instance), but I didn't want to make it very sophisticated, so by default my app queries database each time (though I haven't delete the cacheable solution, you can try it by using -DuseCachedMultiplierProvider=true)